Working with Weston on Torizon OS

 After sending the command above, Weston should start on your display with the Wayland Terminal opened.

-This section focuses on an example using Docker Compose, which makes it easy to Use Multiple Containers with Torizon OS.
+This section focuses on an example using Weston with Docker Compose.

 To have a better understanding of this article, the following prerequisites are recommended: